abraaod/BARES/README.md

 # Introduction

+This programming project implements a BARES(Basic ARithmetic Expression Evaluator based on Stacks) program.
+Which is capable of receive simple arithmetics expresssions, formed by:

+* Integer numeric constants (-32.768 to 32.767);
+* Operators (+, , /, ⇤,ˆ, %), with precedence; and
+• Parentheses.

+# Operations, scope, and precedence

+The supported operations and scope delimiters are:

+- `^`: power, right association, weight=3.
+- `*`: multiplication, left association, weight=2.
+- `/`: division, left association, weight=2.
+- `%`: module, left association, weight=2.
+- `+`: addition, left association, weight=1.
+- `-`: subtraction, left association, wight=1.
+- `(`: opening scope, weight=0.
+- `)`: closing scope, weight=n/a.

+#EBNF grammar

-This programming project implements a simple parser for an EBNF (_Extended Backus-Naur Form_) grammar.
+For support the BARES was implemented  a parser for an EBNF (_Extended Backus-Naur Form_) grammar.

-The first objective is to provide a basic example of EBNF grammar and a parser, so that students may understand the concept.
-The second objective is to reuse this code to do the parsing stage in the [BARES programming project](http://projetos.imd.ufrn.br/LP1_20162/bares.git).

 Information on **EBNF grammar** may be found [here](https://en.wikipedia.org/wiki/Extended_Backus–Naur_Form).